-The iOS 10.3.2 beta might be tempting but most of you are probably better off skipping the early version of the iOS 10.3.2 update.
+Apple’s iOS 10.3.3 beta might be tempting but most of you are probably better off skipping the early version of Apple’s next iOS 10 update.

-While the official iOS 10.3.2 release date is a mystery, you can try the new update ahead the official release thanks to the iOS 10.3.2 beta.
+While the official iOS 10.3.3 release date is still a mystery, you can try the new update ahead the official release thanks to the iOS 10.3.3 beta.

-The company’s latest milestone upgrade is available for developers and those signed up for the Beta Software Program.
-The Beta Software Program and early version of iOS 10.3.2 are free for anyone with a working Apple ID.
+The iOS 10.3.3 beta is out for developers and those signed up for Apple’s Beta Software Program.
+The Beta Software Program is free to anyone with a working Apple ID.

-While most of you will want to wait for the final iOS 10.3.2 release, some of you might want to give the iOS 10.3.2 beta a go right now.
+While most of you will want to wait for the final iOS 10.3.3 release, some of you might want to give the pre-release version of the iOS 10.3.3 update a go right now.

-Installing early software like the iOS 10.3.2 beta has its benefits but there are also some downsides you’ll want to be aware of.
-We’ll touch on both here.
+Installing early software has its benefits but there are also some downsides you’ll want to be aware of.
+We’ll touch on both in this walkthrough.

 If you’re on the fence about the beta for your iPhone, iPad or iPod touch, take a look at our list of reasons to install and skip this early version of iOS 10.

-It should help you onto one side of the fence or the other ahead of the official iOS 10.3.2 release later this year.
+This guide should help you onto one side of the fence or the other ahead of the official iOS 10.3.3 release date.

-If you want to help Apple improve the overall quality of the final iOS 10.3.2 release you might want to download the iOS 10.3.2 beta on your device ahead of the official release.
+If you want to help Apple improve the overall quality of the final iOS 10.3.3 update you might want to think about downloading the iOS 10.3.3 beta onto your device.

-If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.2 release.
+If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.3 release date.

 Your efforts could prevent a nasty surprise from appearing in the final version of the iOS 10.3.3 update for your iPhone, iPad or iPad touch.